johsteffens/beth/README.md

 ## License Status

 This project is under development.
-Once the code structure has sufficiently settled, I’ll decide about a public license.
+Once the code structure has sufficiently settled, I’ll decide about a suitable free public license.

-For the time being: If you wish to use/copy/fork/integrate all or parts of it (other than granted by Git Hub), please contact me for a personal license. - Thank you.
+For the time being: If you wish to use/copy/fork/integrate/modify all or parts of it (outside the scope granted by Git Hub), please contact me first for a personal license. - Thank you.

 Note that this software comes without any explicit or implied warranty for any purpose.